Michael Cinco: Early life and education

-Cinco was born on August 27, 1971 in the island of Samar in central Philippines.
+Cinco was born on August 27, 1971, in the island of Samar in central Philippines.
 His provincial upbringing made him fantasize the glamour of dressing up Marlene Dietrich, Grace Kelly, Joan Crawford and Audrey Hepburn, later saying "I pictured those fabulous heroines and imagined dressing them up in my creations.
 I chased after those visions..."

 Cinco studied Fine Arts at the prestigious University of the Philippines Diliman for two years eventually transferring at Slims Fashion and Arts School in Manila.
 He then took up supplementary courses at Central Saint Martins in London.

 Career

 In 1997, Cinco moved to Dubai, eventually establishing his fashion line in 2003.
 "Moving to the Middle East was a big leap for me, the region is a haven of couture," he recalls.
 In his first job in Dubai, he reinvented the image of a slightly staid fashion house, and succeeded in injecting new fashion nuances.
 Now, it’s great to know that the elite fashionistas of Dubai eventually recognized Michael Cinco's passion for fashion and design.

-In 2002, Michael went to Paris and then London where he trained at Central Saint Martins College of Arts and Design.
+In 2002, Cinco went to Paris and then London where he trained at Central Saint Martins College of Arts and Design.
 The next year, he returned to Dubai and established his eponymous label, Michael Cinco.

 The designer regularly finds inspiration in architectural features.
 For his 2017 Couture collection, he dedicated his Fall/Winter 2017 couture collection to the Palace of Versailles, referencing its baroque panelling and intricately painted ceilings.

+Cinco is a member of the Miss Universe 2024 Selection committee.